czbiohub-sf/orpheum/README.md

 What is orpheum?
 -------------------------------------

-Sencha is a Python package for directly translating RNA-seq reads into coding protein sequence.
+Orpheum which used to be called sencha is a Python package for directly translating RNA-seq reads into coding protein sequence.

 -   Free software: MIT license
 -   Documentation: https://czbiohub.github.io/orpheum